famsf/insights/src/la-prose.md

               alt: Bill Ham kinetic light painting
               style: horizontal
           - template: "@atoms/h3/h3.html.twig"
+            classes: margin-top-3
             text: "Book Art Now"
           - template: "@atoms/textarea/textarea.html.twig"
             text: "<p>The steady growth of the field of book art in recent decades finds an iconic predecessor in <em>La prose</em>.
 Its unique appropriation of structure, and its hybrid nature, have made it an influence on succeeding generations of artists and writers who take the book beyond the limits of conventional form.
-For his spectacular book <em>Nature Abhors</em>, Philip Zimmermann used a structure devised by influential book artist Hedi Kyle.</p>"
+For his spectacular book <em>Nature Abhors</em>, Philip Zimmermann used a structure devised by influential book artist Hedi Kyle &mdash; seen here in an animation by Radek Skrivanek.</p>"
             dropcap: false

   # c5p2